fastify/fastify/docs/Style-Guide.md

 Example: Install dependencies before starting application development mode.

-**Subjunctive** -  Use when making suggestions, hypothesis or non-factual statement.
+**Subjunctive** -  Use when making suggestions, hypothesis or non-factual statements.

 Example: Reading the documentation on our website is recommended to get comprehensive knowledge of the framework.